 Note: The primary purpose of this request form is to easily enable requestors to include in their requests all statutory language in the Kansas Open Records Act (KORA) related to public agencies’ duties to disclose public records.
 Although a KORA request is not required to be in any particular form, including the language here in your request makes a record that the agency was or should have been aware of each and all of its duties under law at the time it receives the request.
 Then, the requestor in better position to ultimately prevail if the matter were to be litigated in court or otherwise resolved by a third party such as the Attorney General’s Office.
-A .doc version of the Sample Request for Records under the Kansas Open Records Act is here.

 [Name of Records Custodian]

 [Name of Public Agency]